Why Agents

 Failed runs can be retried directly from the Activity view, and any past run can be resumed in the Playground — click the run to open it, then click Resume to continue the conversation with the full prior context loaded.

-Any workspace member can duplicate an agent from the agent detail page (overflow menu → Duplicate) or from the agent card on the list page.
-Duplicating clones the agent’s configuration, attached connectors, and tools into a new agent owned by you.
-Only the agent owner can delete an agent; duplication is available to everyone.Browsing and filtering agents
+Any workspace member can clone an agent from the agent detail page (overflow menu → Clone) or from the agent card on the list page.
+Cloning copies the agent’s configuration, attached connectors, and tools into a new agent owned by you.
+Only the agent owner can delete an agent; cloning is available to everyone.Browsing and filtering agents

 The Agents list page supports:- Sorting by newest, oldest, alphabetical, or last used